 After completing the programme, the young managers return to their home countries and become members of the alumni network.
 Programme alumni can exchange ideas, while future participants can get advice and find support.
 The alumni become multipliers in their home country; by passing on their positive experiences with German culture and German companies, they can help shape views in their country.

 But the alumni are also something more.
 With their cultural and corporate experience, German language skills and contacts in Germany, they are key contacts for German companies who would like to expand their activities in Africa.
 More than two-thirds of participants from last year’s programme were employed directly by their partner company and now work at these companies’ branch offices in Africa.
-For example, 12 alumni now work in Africa at Robert Bosch GmbH, one of the founding companies of AFRIKA KOMMT!.
+For example, 11 alumni now work in Africa at Robert Bosch GmbH, one of the founding companies of AFRIKA KOMMT!.
+Some of the alumni were able to open new branch offices in their home countries for the partner companies.
+Patrick Okello, for example, opened the first office for ANDREAS STIHL GmbH & Co.
+KG in Eastern Africa.
 Other alumni, such as Lucy Wanjiku Mutinda from Kenya, have been able to develop and implement their own business ideas through participation in the programme.
 Her company, Ecocycle Ltd., has more than 20 employees and installs small, fully organic sewage treatment plants for wastewater processing that were developed by a company from Schleswig-Holstein in Germany.